seddonym/grimp/docs/usage.rst

     :raises: ``ValueError`` if the module is a squashed module, as by definition it represents both itself and all of its descendants.

+.. py:function:: ImportGraph.find_matching_modules(expression)

+    Find all modules matching the passed expression (see :ref:`module_expressions`).

+    :param str expression: A module expression used for matching.
+    :return: A set of module names matching the expression.
+    :rtype: A set of strings.
+    :raises: ``grimp.exceptions.InvalidModuleExpression`` if the module expression is invalid.

 Methods for analysing direct imports
 ------------------------------------